mrdaano/vue-md-editor/readme.md

 **This package is under development right now.
 If you see any bugs please report them**

+## Example
+You can find a example on [Codesandbox](https://codesandbox.io/s/github/mrdaano/vue-md-editor-example) or on [GitHub](https://github.com/mrdaano/vue-md-editor-example)

 ## Pre requirements
 - Install [Font Awesome](https://fontawesome.com/) for the toolbar icons.
 - If you want you can install [Bootstrap](https://getbootstrap.com/) or do the styling by yourself.